kottster/kottster/docs/data-sources.md

 ### 2. Using the CLI

-On the same "**Getting Started**" page, you can choose "**Edit file manually**" option to get instructions on how to add a data source using the CLI.
+On the same "**Getting Started**" page, you can choose "**Add file manually**" option to get instructions on how to add a data source using the CLI.

 After you execute the command, a folder with the data source will be created in the `_server/data-sources/` directory.